WING: Adult Radio 1410 WING

 In the mid-1970s FM rock stations started to chip away at AM radio's Top 40 audiences.
 During this transitional time, WING began to soften its format to adult contemporary as "Adult Radio 1410".
 "Kirkie" continued his morning show (followed by John Alexander on mid-days) with the addition of John King and Terry Dorsey doing afternoons.
 The highly popular mock ads and comedy sketches of the fictitious Babs Knieiven's Bar and Grill of New Carlisle, Hiney Wine and a comedic spoof on current events called "The King and Dorsey Report" kept its fans laughing and listening, even with the 1980s onslaught of FM competitors WTUE and WDJX in nearby Xenia (now WZDA licensed to Beavercreek).
 It was also during this time when Great Trails decided to acquire an FM sister station for the now declining WING, in so doing purchased the original WCTM-FM in nearby Eaton from Stanley Coning renaming it WJAI with the branding "WJ-93" (inspired by the Florida sport known as Jai-Alai) at first continuing WCTM's beautiful music until 1979 when it switched to country (later big band/nostalgia) and adding one of its first female on-air personalities Kim Faris.
 Faris was soon followed by Nancy Cartwright, who would go on to have a successful voiceover career.

 Jingles on WING during the 1970s and 1980s included PAMS' "Energy One" and "Music and More" TM's "You", and several jingle series from JAM Creative Productions, including "I'd Rather Be...", "The Best Show", "The Best Show 2" and "Good Time Radio".
-It was also during its time using JAM jingles that the station aired American Top 40, which would contain TM Jingles until 1983 and JAM jingles from 1984–1987.
+It was also during this time that the station aired American Top 40.